Our Guiding Principle

-The general code by which members of The Study Society aspire to live by is ‘do as you would be done by’.
+The code which members of The Study Society aspire to live by is ‘do as you would be done by’.
 This summarises the message contained in an ancient teaching known as the Sanatan Dharma.

 The Sanatan Dharma summed up in ten principles:

 1) Have confidence and patience